mdeff/paper-cryoem-orientation-recovery/reviews.md

 Thank you for your time and (thoughtful) comments.

 We do think the paper is suitable for publication at NeurIPS as the call for papers states that "NeurIPS 2021 is an interdisciplinary conference that brings together researchers in machine learning, [...], computational biology, and other fields" and specifically lists "Applications (e.g., speech processing, computational biology, computer vision, NLP)" as a topic of interest.
 The novelty is in tackling a specific and important problem in biology with a combination of (indeed existing) ML techniques.
-By doing so, we hope to spearhead / advance / start ML research on this problem, which might well lead to novel ML techniques.
+By doing so, we hope to spearhead / advance / start ML research on this problem, which might well lead to novel ML techniques for cryo-EM.

 TODO: write to AC that we find it unfair if the rating was lowered because of that?

-You rightly highlighted the two main limitations of the work (which as you recognized we didn't try to hide).

-TODO baselines / benchmark to SOTA: either done, either why not.

-Preliminary results about transfer to unseen proteins.
+(Least comments and lower rate).

+** PUT GENERAL COMMENT HERE.

-## Official Review of Paper4764 by Reviewer 9yDH
+## 2- Official Review of Paper4764 by Reviewer 9yDH
 16 Jul 2021
 NeurIPS 2021 Conference Paper4764 Official ReviewReaders: Program Chairs, Paper4764 Senior Area Chairs, Paper4764 Area Chairs, Paper4764 Reviewers Submitted, Paper4764 Authors